 Automotive and Diesel students may have their Equipment Fee waived if student owns a multimeter.
 Equipment fees are due prior to the first day of class.

-+ Laptop fee may be waived if the student owns a laptop that meets system requirements.
+- + Laptop fee may be waived if the student owns a laptop that meets system requirements. - > Program not eligible for VA benefits.